Regional Bell Operating Company: AT&T Inc.

 Southwestern Bell Corporation, which changed its name to SBC Communications in 1995, acquired Pacific Telesis in 1997, SNET in 1998, and Ameritech in 1999.
 In February 2005, SBC announced its plans to acquire former parent company AT&T Corp. for over $16 billion.
 SBC took on the AT&T name upon merger closure on November 18, 2005.
-SBC began trading as AT&T Inc. on December 1, 2005, but began re-branding as early as November 21.
+SBC began trading as AT&T Inc. on December 1, 2005, but began re-branding as early as November 21 of the same year.
 In 2006 AT&T Inc. purchased BellSouth.

 Verizon Communications

 In 1997, NYNEX was acquired by Bell Atlantic (taking the Bell Atlantic name), which later, in 2000, acquired GTE, the largest independent telephone company.
 Bell Atlantic later changed its name to Verizon that same year.

 In 2005, following a protracted bidding war with rival RBOC Qwest, Verizon announced that it would acquire long-distance company MCI.
 The Verizon and MCI merger closed on January 6, 2006.

-Eventually, Verizon became the largest mobile in the United States, surpassing T-Mobile and even AT&T.